miguelgz95/Disney-Atrinium/README.md

 _In local, access the project and type in the terminal: npm install_

-_Finally, to start the application: npm run dev_
+_To start the application: npm run dev_

+_Finally, go to the browser and access the application: http://localhost:3000/_

 ## Technologies 🔧